 Net Promoter Scores ®: a tool designed to understand a customer’s level of trust in your brand, as the primary indicator of the ‘loyalty effect’, a path to untold wealth and riches.
 Will they recommend you to their friends?
 The frenzy for customer experience happened around the same time as the explosion of social media.

-In combination, they unleashed a torrent of Consumer to Consumer communication, exploding the concept of brand management and upending the power pyramid.
+In combination, they unleashed a torrent of Consumer to Consumer communication, exploring the concept of brand management and upending the power pyramid.
 Big business has never been so vulnerable.

 A brilliant market strategy: Siri, Alexa, Cortana.
 Instantly recognizable personifications of major brands.
 Designed to take engagement to the next step, anticipating what we want, listening to you, responding to your requests with a minimum of hassle and fuss.